BeatrizFerLim/KNN_Python_Implementation/README.md

 ## Steps followed
 To build this project, a few steps were followed:
 1. The functions to calculate the Euclidean and Manhattan were defined
-2. Then, the fuction to perform the calculation of the k-nearest neighboors was written, where:
+2. Then, the fuction to perform the calculation of the k-nearest neighbors was written, where:
     - The distance functions were called
     - The distances and classifications were organized
     - The k smaller distances were selected